hsfl/cosmos-core/tutorials/install/windows.md

 =========================

 Before anything else go to the [COSMOS 101 tutorial](https://bitbucket.org/cosmos/tutorial/) to make sure you have the basics covered.
-If you are just using a default installation using Qt with mingw then you should be good to get started to compile the software using the [COSMOS 101 tutorial](https://bitbucket.org/cosmos/tutorial/).
+If you are just using a default installation using Qt with mingw then you should be good to get started to compile the cosmos software.

 The following instructions are just for specific installs like using MSVC and to cross compile on windows.
 The COSMOS software has been tested with Qt5.4 and Mingw 4.9.